lazywhite/lang/backend/go/note.md

 53. "strconv" conversions to and from "string" between "other data types"
 54. import "os/exec"; exec.Command("")
 56. "path/filepath"
-57. "uinitptr" type is an integer type that is large enough to hold the bit pattern of any pointer
+57. "uintptr" type is an integer type that is large enough to hold the bit pattern of any pointer
+58. "label" and "goto"
+59. no "interpreter" interface in go